This Mushroom & Buckwheat Soup is a gluten-free version of mushroom barley soup. It’s full of flavor, texture and will surely become a favorite!

 - Topping: Serve garnished with a sprinkle of parsley for a fresh herb.
 And a squeeze of lemon for extra brightness.

 - Bread: Serve with a side of crusty Artisan Bread or gluten-free Socca for soaking up the juices.

 - Salad: Serve with a simple leafy green salad with Vegan Ranch, Creamy Lemon-Herb Hemp Dressing or Healthy Flax + Evo Balsamic Vinaigrette.

 - Flatbread: Serve with this flavorful Cannellini Beans + Fennel Flatbread with Olive Spread for a hearty meal.

 More Healthy Soup Recipes

 If you try this healthy mushroom soup recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-For those looking for a gluten free version of Mushroom & Barley soup, this is it!
-A hearty soup with lot’s of texture and flavor.
+For those looking for a gluten-free version of Mushroom & Barley soup, this recipe using buckwheat groats is it!
+It’s a hearty soup with lots of texture and flavor.

 - Prep Time: 10 min

 - Yield: Serves 4 - 6 1x